Dana Beyer: Biography

 Beyer was born on February 9, 1952, in New York, New York.
 Beyer graduated from Cornell University in 1974 with a Bachelor of Arts degree and from University of Pennsylvania School of Medicine in 1978 as a Doctor of Medicine.
 In 2008, Beyer completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett Foundation LGBTQ Victory Institute Leadership Fellow.

 She is executive director of Gender Rights Maryland.
 She used to be on the board of directors of Equality Maryland.
 In 2014, she sat on the board of directors for LGBT employment equality advocacy group Freedom to Work.
-She is on the board of the national Jewish LGBT organization Keshet.
+She is on the board of the national Jewish LGBTQ organization Keshet.

 She blogs about transgender topics at HuffPost.

 She is a politician from Maryland who ran in the Democratic primary for state Senate District 18.
 She received 41.8% of the vote (4,890 votes) and lost the 2014 primary election to Senator Richard Madaleno, who was the incumbent.

 She is Jewish, has two sons and lives in Chevy Chase, Maryland.

 Personal life

-During her adolescence, she became an accidental participant in the LGBT civil rights movement known as Stonewall.
+During her adolescence, she became an accidental participant in the LGBTQ civil rights movement known as Stonewall.
 That was an awakening event for her, and became the beginning of her "coming-out" process.